Manisha-sharda-Prasad/java17/src/NOTES/Java/Java7_FundamentalAndOOPS.md

     - which can run different platforms and environments.
     - providing platform independence.

+- `String Pool`:
+  - special area of memory in  (JVM) where string literals are stored.
+  - (e.g., "hello") added to the string pool.
+  - Strings in the string pool are shared among different parts of your program,
+  - helps save memory, avoiding duplicate string objects with same value.

 - `String Vs String Builder`:
   - `String` :
     - objects are `immutable`, values cannot be changed after creation.